-JetBlue versus Delta: a brief summary of all the differences
+JetBlue vs Delta: a brief summary of all the similarities and differences

 The fact that I’m even making this comparison says a lot about how much JetBlue has grown since it’s inception in 2000.
 I vividly remember when they first launched their first flights.
 It was definitely exciting, though a part of me firmly believed that they would fail.
 Hey – being pessimistic is what I do best.